 Research students are assigned a PhD supervisor who has closely related mathematical interests, and with whom they agree on a programme of study and research.
 That programme includes advanced courses provided by the London Taught Course Centre (LTCC)(link is external), which is a joint initiative of several London Colleges.
 The School furthermore provides opportunities for acquiring skills through short courses such as, e.g., on Mathematical Writing.
 Students will also have the opportunity to gain experience in teaching, for example through leading exercise classes for undergraduate students, while at the same time supplementing their income.

-Please note that the internal deadline for fully-funded positions is the 31st of January 2018.
+Please note that the internal deadline for fully-funded positions is the 31st of January 2019 and for projects competing for the Alan Turing Institute funding the deadline is 14th of January 2019.

 We accept applications for self-funded full or part-time projects all year round.

-If you are interested to do a PhD with us, we recommend that you first study the admissions information which you can find under the links of the menu on the left.
-For detailed information about what it means to do a PhD at our School please explore the information under Current Students - PhD Maths/Stats that you can also find in the menu on the left.
+If you are interested to do a PhD with us, we recommend that you first read through the entry requirements.
+For detailed information about what it means to do a PhD at our School please explore the information under Current Students.

-For more information about the School and the research programmes please see:
+For more information about the School and the research programmes please see School of Mathematical Sciences School's research groups:

 A very active group that works both on topics within combinatorics (especially finite geometry and design theory) and on links with algebra (permutation groups), logic (model theory), information and coding theory, and design of experiments.

-Candidates for the PhD or MPhil programmes in mathematics or statistics should normally have a first or good upper second-class honours BSc in mathematics or statistics, or a more advanced qualification such as MSci, MMath, or MSc.
+Candidates for the PhD programmes in Mathematics or Statistics should normally have a first or good upper second-class honours BSc in mathematics or statistics, or a more advanced qualification such as MSci, MMath, or MSc.

 For international students, please refer to the International students section.